Nytra/NeosComponentSearchWizard/README.md

-# NeosLogixCleanupWizard
+# ComponentWizard

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that provides a wizard for cleaning up leftover logix components.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that provides a wizard for searching for components by type or by string matching and then batch enabling, disabling or destroying them.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).